michaelvl/helm2yaml/README.md

 The helm2yaml tool is available as a container, e.g. see the `helmsman.sh` Helmsman-replacement script.

+### List Images

+The helm2yaml tool can also be used to list images used in a Helm chart to allow e.g. pre-pulling of images.
+Use the `--list-images` option for this.

 ### Notes

 `helm template` ignores namespace, i.e. the namespace is not included in the